About Our Teachers

 Elizabeth Hernandez-Stomp, CPC

-Elizabeth Hernandez-Stomp, CPC (she/hers), is a certified mindfulness meditation teacher and facilitator from the Mindfulness Meditation Teacher Certification Program with Jack Kornfield and Tara Brach, a graduate of InsightLA’s Facilitator Training Program, and a certified transformational life coach and energy leadership index master practitioner from the iPEC Coaching Institute.
-In addition, Elizabeth is certified in Spiritual Psychology from the University of Santa Monica, CA. She is also a part of Spirit Rock’s Dedicated Practitioner Program and InsightLA’s Equity, Diversity, and Inclusion Committee.
-She has been a dedicated mindfulness meditation practitioner since 2012.
+Elizabeth Hernandez-Stomp, CPC, CMT-P (she/her), is a certified mindfulness meditation teacher and facilitator from the Mindfulness Meditation Teacher Certification Program.
+A graduate of InsightLA’s Facilitator Training Program, and a certified Transformational Life Coach and Energy Leadership Index Master Practitioner from the iPEC Coaching Institute.
+She’s also a certified Trained Mindful Self-Compassion Teacher from the Center for Mindful Self-Compassion.
+In addition, Elizabeth is certified in Spiritual Psychology from the University of Santa Monica, CA. She is also a part of Spirit Rock’s Dedicated Practitioner Program and InsightLA’s Equity, Diversity, and Inclusion Committee and the EAR Council.
+She has been a dedicated insight meditation practitioner since 2012.

 Elizabeth holds a Bachelor’s degree in Theater, Communications, and Literature from the University of Sacred Heart, Puerto Rico, and the University of Miami, Florida.